Restaurant Insurance in Georgia

 Equipment Breakdown

 Covers mechanical and electrical failure of commercial kitchen equipment.
 Georgia's high humidity and heat put continuous stress on HVAC, refrigeration, and cooling systems, increasing breakdown frequency during the long summer season.
+Also covers food spoilage when refrigeration or freezer equipment fails — a critical protection for restaurants that can lose thousands in inventory overnight.

 • HVAC fails during 98-degree day with 95% humidity in Atlanta